worldhealthorganization/covid-casecountapp/src/desc.md

 ## ECDC

 - **Source**: Pulled from a web API described here: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide
-- **Update frequency**: A full time series is provided for each geographic entity and variable.
-Updates are made to the database once a day between 07:00 and 09:00 UTC.
+- **Update frequency**: ECDC switched to a weekly reporting schedule for the COVID-19 situation worldwide and in the EU/EEA and the UK on 17 December 2020.
+Hence, all daily updates have been discontinued from 14 December.
+ECDC will publish updates on the number of cases and deaths reported worldwide and aggregated by week every Thursday.
-- **Day binning**: What time zone is used to constitute a day for this data is unknown.
-Due to the fact that the numbers are reported post-binning, we are not able to adjust the time binning.
+- **Day binning**: Case and death counts are binned into weeks.

 # Available Metrics